TrueBlocks/trueblocks-khedra/book/src/user_man/getting_started.md

 ## Default Values

-If the configuration file is not found or incomplete, Khedra uses the following defaults:
+If the configuration file is not found or incomplete, **Khedra** uses the following defaults:

 - **Data directory**: `~/.khedra/data`
-- **Log level**: `info`
 - **Logging configuration**:
   - Folder: `~/.khedra/logs`
   - Filename: `khedra.log`